Advocacy supports people to have their say and get their views heard. Advocates can speak up for you if you can’t speak up for yourself.

 See our Deprivation of Liberty Safeguards page for more information.

 Advocacy in Nottinghamshire (and Nottingham City) is provided by the Your Voice, Your Choice service.
+They have a single point of access for all advocacy services.

 There is no charge for any of the advocacy services provided.